danjulio/lepton/ESP32/tCam-Mini/readme.md

 | --- | --- |
 | delay_msec | Delay between images.
 Set to 0 for fastest possible rate.
 Set to a number greater than 250 to specify the delay between images in mSec. |
 | num_frames | Number of frames to send before ending the stream session.
 Set to 0 for no limit (set\_stream_off must be send to end streaming). |

+Streaming is a slightly special case for the command interface.
+Responses are typically generated after receiving the associated get command.
+However the image response is generated repeatedly by the camera after streaming has been enabled at the rate, and for the number of times, specified in the set\_stream\_on command.

 #### set\_stream_off
 ```{"cmd":"stream_off"}```